UPDATE: The video is no longer available but the recipe and instructions are below! I still use this recipe 6 years later as it’s a family favorite.

-The cool thing about sourdough is it really can be adaptable.
+The cool thing about sourdough is it really adaptable.
 I'm going to list tools and supplies you can use around the house as well as the up-your-game version.
 If you are new to sourdough, I encourage you to try it out for size using what you already have around the kitchen for at least a month before committing financially by investing in more expensive gear.
 Just remember that if you end up loving the process of sourdough, your loaves will turn out even more magnificent once you get those new toys.

 You Will Need: